chloeyu17/readme-generator/README.md

 ## Installation
-  Must install an npm package and run node in the terminal
+  Must install an npm package and run node in the terminal.

 ## Usage
 Once you open your VS Studio Code, you will need to run node index.js in the terminal to start the application.
 Attached is a video demonstrating how to run the application.